Page Experience

 User experience (UX) matters a lot to Google.
-With that in mind, they design a set of quality signals named page experience signals with the purpose of measuring how users perceive the experience of interacting with a web page beyond its pure information value, both on mobile and desktop devices.
+With that in mind, they design a set of quality signals named page experience signals to measure how users perceive the experience of interacting with a web page beyond its pure information value, both on mobile and desktop devices.
+Page Experience is evaluated per-URL.

 According to Google, the following signals are essential for delivering a good page experience:

 - Core Web Vitals.
 A subset of Web Vital metrics that aim to provide you with measurable proxies for Real User Experience/Metrics (RUM).
-The metrics chosen by Google as Core focus on the aspects of loading (LCP), interactivity (FID), and visual stability (CLS).
+The metrics chosen by Google as Core focus on the aspects of loading (LCP), responsiveness (INP), and visual stability (CLS).
 PageSpeed Insights and GTmetrix are excellent tools for measuring CWV, among many others.

 - Mobile-friendliness.
 Use Google’s Mobile-Friendly Test or check your Google Search Console under Enhancements > Mobile Usability if your website/pages are mobile-friendly.